 World Handicap System

-The World Handicapping System, set to debut in 2020, will unify six different handicap systems together into a single set of Rules for Handicapping.
+The World Handicapping System, which launched in January 2020, will unify six different handicap systems together into a single set of Rules for Handicapping.

 The WHS will encompass both the Rules of Handicapping and the Course Rating System (formerly the USGA Course Rating and Slope System).

-In addition to the calculation, there are four important new features of the WHS coming in January:
+In addition to the calculation, there are four important new features of the WHS:

 - Course Handicaps are changing